 mysqlsystem database tables that provide persistent underlying storage.
 If you do not switch the mode for a profile that is being recorded, the cached data is not written to persistent storage and is lost when the server is restarted.

 Test the account profile by using the account to execute some acceptable and unacceptable statements.
-The firewall matches each statement against the profile allowlist and accepts or rejects it:
+The firewall matches each statement from the account against the profile allowlist and accepts or rejects it:

 This statement is not identical to a training statement but produces the same normalized statement as one of them, so the firewall accepts it: